 Pancreatitis that is related to lipoprotein lipase deficiency responds to treatments for that disorder.

-Persons with this condition who follow a very low-fat diet may live into adulthood.
+People with this condition who follow a very low-fat diet can live into adulthood.

 Pancreatitis and recurrent episodes of abdominal pain may develop.